What is Tempo? & Why’s it so important?

 Tempo’s that focus more on pauses in the shortened position will be more metabolically taxing & so will help burn more energy & can be suited more to weight loss goals.
 They also result in less chance of over stretching & therefore injury risk, particularly for beginners, will be lower.

-Hopefully now you’re able to appreciate the important role Tempo plays in your workouts & if you need some help improving your current exercise plan or would like some help creating a new one, with more of a focus on tempo make sure to check out the 1-off Exercise Plan package I offer.
+Hopefully now you’re able to appreciate the important role Tempo plays in your workouts & if you need some help improving your current exercise plan or would like some help creating a new one, with more of a focus on tempo make sure to GET IN TOUCH.

 April 28, 2021